mobizt/Firebase-ESP8266/src/README.md

-#### Determine the availability of data or paylaod returned from server
+#### Determine the availability of data or payload returned from the server

-return **`Boolean`** type status indicates whether the server return back the new payload or not.
+return **`Boolean`** type status indicates whether the server returns the new payload or not.

 ```C++
 bool dataAvailable();